 This is Support in Class with appropriate adjustment and differentiation of the curriculum.
-This in-school support meets the needs of most children with dyslexia provided the class teacher is aware, well trained, and well resourced and has the support of the Support for Learning teacher when required.
+This in-school support meets the needs of most children with dyslexia especially where class teachers have undertaken additional training and additional resources are provided.

-This is Support for Learning intervention either in-class, by extraction, providing programmes for one-to-one Learning Assistant input and all at varying levels and degrees.
-Very many children with dyslexia flourish at this stage.
+This is Support for Learning or dyslexia specialist intervention and takes many forms and is provided at varying levels and degrees:

+- Support teacher intervention either in-class or by extraction from class - Providing programmes for one-to-one learning assistant input

+Many children with dyslexia flourish at this stage.

-Some authorities have a Dyslexia Service made up of a few highly specialised dyslexia teachers who can offer advice or input when a pupil has had a high level of support over time and has failed to respond.
+Some authorities provide a Dyslexia Service made up of a few highly specialised dyslexia teachers.
+They can offer advice or input when a child has had a high level of input over time and has failed to respond to stage 1 or 2 interventions.
+Their service is there for schools when the in-house expert or Support for learning teacher comes up against a particularly severe or entrenched case of dyslexia or a child who fails to make any progress despite appropriate, long term, additional support.